-Most countries now have economies in which service products represent over 50% of GDP.
-This unit focuses on the difficulties of marketing service products in modern service economies, and the marketing and management implications.
-A solid foundation of theory is laid on which practical applications can be addressed.
-The focus of this couse is on the 7Ps of services marketing as applied to businesses.
-The unit also specifically covers the integration of marketing, management and customer relations in competitive markets.
-If you have successfully completed the unit MRKT20026 you should not enrol in this unit.
+Most countries now have economies in which service products represent over 50% of GDP, and are experiencing digital revolutions in the marketing of service products.
+In this unit, you will focus on the challenges of marketing service products and the corresponding managerial implications in the modern digital world.
+You will gain a solid understanding of service marketing theories to guide your practical applications in this exciting area of marketing.
+The focus of this unit is on the 7Ps of service marketing as applied to businesses in the digital era.
+The unit also specifically covers the integration of marketing, management, and customer relations in competitive digital environments and markets.

 |Student Contribution Band||SCA Band 4|